 There are two parts to learning ornamentation techniques.
 The first part is mastering the techniques themselves.
 This comes under voice training.
 The other part is to learn to apply them correctly and naturally.
 This falls in the department of musical education.
 In practice, voice training and musical education take place side by side, but I think it is useful to recognize that there are these two distinct aspects to learning music.

 There are different categories of ornaments (alankaar).
-We have shabda-alankaar, which are techniques of sound production, and we have varna-alankaar, which are formulae for patterning notes in order to achieve certain musical effects.
+We have shabda-alankaar, which are techniques of sound production, and varna-alankaar, which are formulae for patterning notes in order to achieve certain musical effects.
 Ancient musical texts describe up to 68 kinds of varna-alankaar.
 Here are a few, just to give you a feel.

 - andolita (staccato effect)